Elongated Skulls Of Peru: Not The Only Ones!

 Regardless of where they have been found, the majority of modified skulls possess striking similarities.
 Transverse grooves or depressions have been observed on the skulls indicating pressure was applied to the head.
 These early finds, as well as the many other more recent discoveries, all show clear signs of intentional manipulation and were not the result of genetic or congenital issues.

-There are two primary forms of artificial cranial deformation – tabular and circumferential.
 Tabular cranial modifications involve the compression of the front or front and back of the child’s skull by cradle boarding or other cephalic apparatus.
 It is the most prominent type of deformation found around the world and includes unintentional, yet unnatural, variations to the cranium.
 After birth, a board is placed on the child’s head and is bound in place.
 This flattens the child’s forehead.
-If the child’s head is placed between two boards, both the front and the back and bound, the compression results in a more exaggerated and distinctive head shape.
+If the child’s head is placed between two boards, one in the front and another in the back and bound, the compression results in a more exaggerated and distinctive head shape.
 This type of modification causes the skull to expand laterally and superiorly.

 Garcilaso de la Vega writing in 1609 described the methods used by the inhabitants of certain regions of Peru.
 He states: